NORTHAMPTON AREA SCHOOL DISTRICT

 Members of the Health Services Department

-Northampton Area School District currently employs 8 Certified School Nurses, 3 Health Room Aides, and 1 Dental Hygienist who provide health services to the elementary, secondary, and non-public schools within our district
+Northampton Area School District currently employs 8 Certified School Nurses and 3 Health Room Aides, who provide health services to the elementary, secondary, and non-public schools within our district.

 Certified School Nurses

 School Building Debbie Collins High School and Nursing Department Chair Mary Celia

 Jackie Hanson Non-Publics and District Float Nurse Lori Klitsch Moore Elementary Jennifer McGlynn Middle School Megan McHugh Lehigh Elementary Sharon Strohler George Wolf Elementary Beth Trexler High School Health Room Aides Sheila Kocher Franklin and Siegfried Elementary Debra Klepeiss High School Krista Atiyeh Middle School School Physician Dr. Nicholas Tatalias St. Luke's Physician Group